deimosfr/ansible-coreos-kubernetes/README.md

 Ansible Kubernetes Role for CoreOS Container Linux
 ==================================================

+**IMPORTANT NOTE: this repository is not maintained anymore, you can add PR anyway.
+If you want to deploy Kubernetes with Ansible, I strongly suggest [Kubespray](https://github.com/kubernetes-incubator/kubespray)**

 This role bootstrap a Kubernetes cluster based on CoreOS Container Linux for production usages.

 Role features: